Arsenal21/stripe-payments/stripe-payments/readme.txt

 - Added `Show the available quantity in the payment popup` product option.
 - Trashed products no longer can be accessed via link URL.
 - Variable currency option for donation product type is no longer applied to other product types.
+- "+" sign can now be used in customer's email address on payment popup.
 - Added Dominican Peso (DOP) currency support.
 - Added German language translation files.